Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • Cardiogenic pulmonary edema;

-• Noncardiogenic pulmonary edema.
+• Non-cardiogenic pulmonary edema.

-• Toxic damage to the tissues of the alveoli;
+• Toxic damage to alveolar tissue;

 • Various diseases and defects of the cardiovascular system;